galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 {: .hands_on}

 The spectral data comes as an `.msp` file, which is a text file structured according to the **NIST MSSearch** spectra format. `.msp` is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, etc.).
-Because `.msp` files are text-based, they can be viewed as simple `txt` files.
-You can use any text editor that you have on your computer or use Galaxy's built-in editor.
-In this tutorial, we use the Galaxy editor to check the contents of the file:
+Because `.msp` files are text-based, they can be viewed as simple `txt` files:

 > <hands-on-title> Data Exploration </hands-on-title>
 >
-> 1. Click *"Visualize this data"* {% icon galaxy-barchart %} icon next to the dataset in the Galaxy history
+>    Click *"View data"* {% icon galaxy-eye %} icon next to the dataset in the Galaxy history.
-> 2. Select the *"Editor"* {% icon galaxy-eye %} tool.
 The contents of the file would look like this:
+>
+>    > {% snippet faqs/galaxy/datasets_icons.md %}
 >
 >    ```
 >     NAME:C001